larocs/RoCS/CONTRIBUTING.md

 Contributions should be first be opened as [issues](https://github.com/larocs/RoCS/issues).
 So, before openning a pull request with contribution, please be sure there is an open issue demanding it.

 ### Issues should be opened for:
-* Request new features or enhancements: consider to ask for new characteristics, funcionalities, or enhancements in the framework.
+* **Requesting new features or enhancements.** Consider asking for new characteristics, funcionalities, or enhancements in the framework.
 Features considered unfeasible, inappropriate, or violating the principles of the RoCS framework will be closed.
-* Bug fixes: did you experienced any bug that you cannot or do not know how to fix.
+* **Bug fixes.** Did you experience any bug that you cannot or do not know how to fix.
 Please, be sure it is a framework problem and open an issue.
-* Request additional documentation: documentation is hard to keep up-to-date.
-So keep it inn mind before asking for new documentation effort.
+* **Requesting additional documentation.** documentation is hard to keep up-to-date.
+So keep it in mind before asking for new documentation effort.
 If you believe a documentation is essential, please open a issue describing exactly what is to be document and the motivation for that.

 ### Labels
 Please, do not use customized labels to show your intentions.